 On the next quiz analysis day, students will place their new quiz in the folder and receive another analysis paper to put in and complete as well.
 In addition, if a student chose to retake the Distance & Midpoint quiz, then he or she may receive an analysis form for the retake if they decide to retake a 2nd time.
 More on this below.

 To help clarify what’s written above, here’s a link to the contents of our Geometry folder (it’s not complete yet but shows the pattern).

 - Teacher grades quiz and puts grades in personal spreadsheet.

 - We go over quiz in class next day.
 Student receives and corrects quiz.
 In addition, student receives and completes analysis/practice handout.
 This handout can be completed any time before our next quiz day.
-The student only qualifies for a retake if the analysis/practice handout is completed and grade progress has been marked on his or her concept checklist.
+In addition, grade progress is marked on his or her concept checklist.

 - At end of class, students come up to teacher desk to see grade they made on the Distance & Midpoint quiz.
 If grades are easily accessible online or through an app, then students can choose to see their grades there instead.
 The teacher places the grades in the official gradebook system after class is finished.

 - Student fills in concept checklist based on their grade and completes analysis/practice handout if they haven’t already.

 We then start learning about the next concept, Angle Pairs.
 We work through that concept while spiraling common mistakes from Distance and Midpoint when time allows.
 After Angle Pairs learning has occurred, we take a quiz over it.
 The learning folder / analysis process continues…